vincbeaulieu/TinyScanner-Connector/README.md

 - Download: Will overwrite the whole directory with the content of the server (Redownload all files).

 # To download the app:
 Downloading the TinyScanner.zip file may results in a message saying "App is damaged and can’t be opened.
 You should move it to the Trash".
 A way around is to paste the code in Automator and regenerate the app.
-All step to reproduce this app are provided in the Automator folder.
+Steps to reproduce this app are provided in the Automator folder.